Allyship and Advocacy at Work: 5 Key Questions Answered (Blog Post)

 Often, what makes the difference between a mistake that derails your allyship and advocacy from one that does not is how you respond to it.
 People will appreciate your humility and transparency in treating mistakes as learning opportunities.
 Always give yourself “a bit of grace” (advice from another mentor) when things inevitably go differently from what you expected.
 The goal is progress, not perfection.

-Vice President, Head of Product Content & Strategy
+Vice President, Head of Knowledge Transformation & Solution Development

 Dr. Dnika J. Travis, former Vice President, Research & Strategy, at Catalyst, is a recognized researcher, educator, and change leader.
 At Catalyst, Dnika led research initiatives and managed content creation.
 Her work involved building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure…